IPGP/webobs/README.md

 ## Present state and availability

-WebObs is presently still in a beta-version, fully functional and used in a dozen observatories, but the documentation is mostly incomplete.
-We hope to shortly finish the main user's manual and move all codes on this github.
-If you are in a hurry, please contact the project coordinator and we will be happy to share the package and help you to install it.
+WebObs is presently fully functional and used in a dozen observatories, but the documentation is mostly incomplete.
+We hope to shortly finish the main user's manual.
+If you are in a hurry, please contact the project coordinator and we will be happy to help you to install it.

 ## Installation / upgrading